 Now, with the announcement that these features are ‘in development’, Capture One seeks to even the playing field in this respect.
 The company has been on a roll.
 Earlier this year, they announced a new “Export” interface that caused a little flutter among long-time users, and the Magic Selection Brush, among other improvements.

-The announcement about the new HDR Merging and Panorama Stitching features were made on Capture One’s social media and email platforms, (you can check out their Facebook post here) but the announcements lack the details that we all would like to have.
+The announcement about the new HDR Merging and Panorama Stitching features were made on Capture One’s social media and email platforms, but the announcements lack the details that we all would like to have.

 Of course, since the features are in development, we would expect details to be scarce for the time being.